aiwalkerstudio/pixpof/README.md

-# Pixel Path of Exile
+# Pixel Path of Fighter

-A simplified 2D pixel-style action RPG inspired by Path of Exile, featuring streamlined gameplay mechanics, reduced difficulty, and enhanced entertainment value.
+A simplified 2D pixel-style action RPG inspired by Path of Fighter, featuring streamlined gameplay mechanics, reduced difficulty, and enhanced entertainment value.

 ## About The Project

-Pixel Path of Exile is a retro-style ARPG that combines the core mechanics of Path of Exile with pixel art aesthetics.
+Pixel Path of Fighter is a retro-style ARPG that combines the core mechanics of Path of Exile with pixel art aesthetics.
 The game aims to provide an accessible yet engaging experience for players who enjoy action RPGs but prefer a more straightforward approach.

 ### Key Features